skashfaazim/DS_Team_1_Project/README.md

 **In short:**
 We’ve built more than just plots and models — we’ve built a decision‑support foundation that can help a bike‑sharing system operate smarter, market smarter, and grow sustainably.

+# Appendix
+The team created extra visualizations from our exploratory analysis and extra predictive models that we've included in folders in the development branch.
+These resources provide further insights for our stakeholders past what we have included in this readme file.

+# Team Videos

+  - [Rachel]
+  - [Muhammed]
+  - [Ana]
+  - [Kashfa]
+  - [Jonah]